Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: : An Agentic RL Benchmark

-Two aspects of this formulation are central.
-First, \benchmarkname{} evaluates the \emph{full post-training loop} rather than the quality of a generated training script in isolation.
-The agent must choose a method, produce runnable code, obtain a trained artifact, and improve measured performance.
-Second, the protocol is explicitly iterative.
-During the allotted budget, the agent may submit candidate models to the grading server, observe the resulting score, and decide whether to continue training, revise the implementation, or switch strategies.
-The run-level score is therefore the best submission within budget rather than the first or last submission.
-This matches the structure of real post-training work, where diagnosis, repair, and resubmission are part of the capability being evaluated.
+This protocol evaluates the \emph{full post-training loop} rather than the quality of a generated training script in isolation.
+The best-of-budget score is deliberate: during real post-training work, diagnosis, repair, and resubmission are part of the engineering capability being evaluated.